242

 What is Ad Position?

-Ad position is the location on the search engine results page (SERP) where your ad appears when someone searches for keywords related to your business.
+Ad position is the location on the Search Engine Results Page (SERP) where your ad appears when someone searches for keywords related to your business.
 It also refers to the placement of your ad on other websites within the Google Display Network.
-The higher the ad position, the more visible it is to potential customers
+The higher the ad position, the more visible it is to potential customers.

 The Role of Ad Position in Google Ads Success

-Best Practices for Ad Position
+Best Practices for Optimizing Ad Position

 Conclusion